oznogon/gattaibushido-public/rules/04_advanced_play.md

 **Sacred Hot Springs:** By +Tarrying a turn at the Hot Springs, each present Pilot restores 1 spent Buffer.

-**TacOps Center:** If the group +Tarries here, they can each swap a single card from their Stash with others in the group.
+**TacOps Center:** If the group +Tarries here, they can each swap a single card from their Cache with others in the group.

 **Ultralopolis IV:** With all the buildings and human shields, it's easier to avoid getting hurt here.
 During any conflict here, each Pilot has +1 to their Max Buffer.